Stent: Vascular stent

 Vascular stents are a common treatment for advanced peripheral and cerebrovascular disease.
 Common sites treated with vascular stents include the carotid, iliac, and femoral arteries.
 Because of the external compression and mechanical forces subjected to these locations, flexible stent materials such as nitinol are used in many peripheral stents.

 Vascular stents made of metals can lead to thrombosis at the site of treatment or to inflammation scarring.
 Drug-eluting stents with pharmacologic agents or as drug delivery vehicles have been developed as an alternative to decrease the chances of restenosis.

-Because vascular stents are designed to expand inside a blocked artery to keep it open, allowing blood to flow freely, the mechanical properties of vascular stents are crucial for their function: they need to be highly elastic to allow for the expansion and contraction of the stent within the blood vessel, they also need to have high strength and fatigue resistance to withstand the constant physiological load of the arteries, they should have good biocompatibility to reduce the risk of thrombosis and vascular restenosis, and to minimize the body's rejection of the implant.
+Because vascular stents are designed to expand inside a blocked artery to keep it open, allowing blood to flow freely, the mechanical properties of vascular stents determine how well they work: they need to be highly elastic to allow for the expansion and contraction of the stent within the blood vessel, they also need to have high strength and fatigue resistance to withstand the constant physiological load of the arteries, they should have good biocompatibility to reduce the risk of thrombosis and vascular restenosis, and to minimize the body's rejection of the implant.

 Vascular stents are commonly used in angioplasty, a surgical procedure that opens blocked arteries and places a stent to keep the artery open.
 This is a common treatment for heart attacks and is also used in the prevention and treatment of strokes.
 Over 2 million people receive a stent each year for coronary artery disease alone.
 Vascular stents can also be used to prevent the rupture of aneurysms in the brain, aorta, or other blood vessels.